Install Chrome Extension Chrome Extension

 T6 (CXGC, 2016–2019) — Be Careful: EGR Valve Coked Up — Worsened by Recall 23Z7, Particulate Filter Blocked by Short-Trip Driving, EGR Cooler Cracking.
 Power: 114 PS.

-T6 (CJKB, 2015–2019) — Be Careful: Oil pump undersized for high load, Crankshaft bearings sensitive to oil pressure loss, Timing chain: rattling on cold start.
+T6 (CJKB, 2015–2019) — Be Careful: Turbo bearing damage from oil degradation under sustained load, Crankshaft bearings sensitive to oil pressure loss, Timing chain: rattling on cold start.
 Power: 150 PS.

-T6 (CJKA, 2015–2019) — Be Careful: Turbocharger bearing damage from oil pressure drop, Timing chain: rattling on cold start, Elevated oil consumption from thin piston rings.
+T6 (CJKA, 2015–2019) — Be Careful: Turbocharger bearing damage from oil pressure drop, Timing chain: rattling on cold start, Carbon deposits on intake valves.
 Power: 204 PS.

 What to watch out for with the VW T6?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.